-The winner of the 2019 Democracyworks essay competition is Brannon Evans (left), Millard West High School Thespian Troupe 5483, Omaha, Nebraska.
+The winner of the 2019 Democracyworks essay competition is Brannon Evans (featured image above), Millard West High School Thespian Troupe 5483, Omaha, Nebraska.
 Her winning essay was one of a record 68 essays submitted by members of the International Thespian Society (ITS) for this year’s competition.
 First runner up is Lena Dougherty, Middle Township High School, Thespian Troupe 7564, Cape May Court House, New Jersey.
 Second runner up is Julie Matta, South Tama (Iowa) High School, Thespian Troupe 1038.
 The winner earns $250 cash and a trip to the National Arts Action Summit (formerly known as Arts Advocacy Day), the annual Washington, D.C. gathering of arts advocates from throughout the country.
 The runners-up also receive cash awards and certificates of recognition.
 As the winner, Evans and a chaperone will participate in one day of advocacy training and another visiting the offices of their Congressional representatives, asking for support on a wide range of arts and arts education initiatives and legislation.
 More than 30 members of the Educational Theatre Association, home of ITS, from around the country are expected to attend the Americans for the Arts sponsored event that takes place March 4-5.

 The goal of the Democracyworks essay competition is to honor and showcase the voices of student advocates.
 The competition, sponsored by play publisher Samuel French, was founded in 2008 by EdTA Director of Educational Policy Jim Palmarini to inspire more students to become involved in advocacy on behalf of theatre and other arts education.
 According to Palmarini, he created Democracyworks after witnessing Arts Advocacy Day student advocates “make the case” for theatre and other arts education on Capitol Hill.
 “There are no more powerful spokespersons for theatre and other arts education than students,” he said.
 “Thespians have great communication skills, are poised, and passionate about how theatre has shaped their life choices.”
 Over the years of the competition’s existence, Thespians have addressed a range of advocacy related topics—including why every student should have access to a theatre education, how theatre teaches empathy and other twenty-first century life skills, and the value of STEAM education.